15 great places for kids in Wisconsin

 Little boys get a ride atop an elephant at Circus World in Baraboo.

-And just to the south, Devil's Lake State Park has one of the state's most popular beaches on the state's clearest lake.
-Older children will love climbing around on the boulders and rocks that surround the lake.
+Just to the south, Devil's Lake State Park has one of the state's most popular beaches on the state's clearest lake.
+Older children will love climbing around on the boulders and rocks that surround the lake, as well as hiking on the spectacular East and West Bluff trails.

 But Door County is lined by sand beaches on which little kids can spend hours, and older kids will find lots of chances to bicycle, sail, swim and explore — and there's even a drive-in theater.